YorikSar/resume/resume.rst

   speed up of up to 10x
 - Was involved in solving scalability issues in Mirantis OpenStack
 - Worked on OpenStack upgrade automatisation and implementation in Fuel
+- Participated in OpenStack containerized control plane initiative, succeeded in deploying and upgrading 900-node OpenStack cluster on top of Kubernetes in 20 minutes
+- Helped developing a library of Helm charts for different open source software systems

 **System Architect, SGM Technologies**, *Jun 2010 - Apr 2011, Moscow*